Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Microstructural analysis

-For hexagonal systems there are thee different major slip systems that are related to the three glide planes: basal, prismatic, and pyramidal \cite{Lutjering-2002}.
+For hexagonal systems, three different major slip systems are related to the three glide planes: basal, prismatic, and pyramidal \cite{Lutjering-2002}.
 When taking into consideration different slip directions and the character of dislocations (edge and screw) in hcp crystals, there are eleven sub-slip-systems to consider.
-Generally, more than one sub-slip system is activated during plastic deformation of materials.
+Generally, more than one sub-slip system is activated during the plastic deformation of materials.
 Dislocations may also be populated in more than one slip system.
 For hexagonal systems, most populated ( $\sim80 \%$) is the basal slip system of type $<a>$ Burger's vector $1/3<11\bar{2}0>$ \cite{Ungar-2002,Takashi-2010, Amos-2020}.
 However for $\alpha$ Zr most dominant slip system are prismatic slip system $\{1\bar{1}00\}<11\bar{2}0>$ \cite{Tome-2009,Brown-2006,Tome-2001,Pollock-2013}, again with Burger's vector $1/3<11\bar{2}0>$.
-For $\omega$ Zr, prismatic $\{11\bar{2}0\}<\bar{1}\bar{1}00>$ and basal slip system $\{0001\}<\bar{1}\bar{1}00>$ are the dominant slip system with Burger's vector $1/3<\bar{1}\bar{1}00>$\cite{Wenk-2013}.
-Hence using the Burger's vectors for the most populated dislocations, overall dislocation density for each phase of Zr at each pressure step was obtained using equations \ref{eqn:rho},\ref{eqn:rhoD} and \ref{eqn:rhos}.
-The obtained dislocation densities may not be the most accurate, but the trend of evolution with pressure and across the phase transformation in Zr is expected to be same even if it is estimated using other line profile fitting or whole powder pattern fitting methods. \end{appendix}
+For $\omega$ Zr, prismatic $\{11\bar{2}0\}<10\bar{1}0>$ and basal slip system $\{0001\}<10\bar{1}0>$ are the dominant slip system with Burger's vector $1/3<10\bar{1}0>$\cite{Wenk-2013}.
+Hence using Burger's vectors for the most populated dislocations estimated using pressure-dependent lattice constants, overall dislocation density for each phase of Zr at each pressure step was obtained using equations (\ref{eqn:rho}), (\ref{eqn:rhoD}), and (\ref{eqn:rhos}).
+The obtained dislocation densities may not be the most accurate, but the trend of evolution with pressure and across the phase transformation in Zr is expected to be the same even if it is estimated using other line profile fitting or whole powder pattern fitting methods. {